BioGearsEngine/core/share/doc/methodology/NervousMethodology.md

 ========
 Abstract
 --------
-The %BioGears %Nervous System is a preliminary system representing the central %nervous system (CNS) and peripheral %nervous system (PNS).
-Currently, the system includes baroreceptor and chemoreceptor feedback models that are used to regulate arterial pressure and blood-gas levels.
-Additionally, the %Nervous System provides for tracking of parameters related to traumatic brain injury events, pain stimulus response, and drug effects.
+The %BioGears %Nervous System models the central %nervous system (CNS) and peripheral %nervous system (PNS).
+Currently, the system models afferent signal generation as a result of baroreceptor, chemoreceptor, lung-strech receptor activity.
+These signal are processed by a rudimentary central nervous system (CNS) that relays commands to efferent effectors.
+Additionally, the %Nervous System provides tracks parameters related to traumatic brain injury events, pain stimulus response, and drug effects.
 In the future, other feedback mechanisms will be added for improved modeling of homeostatic and crisis states.

 @anchor nervous-introduction
 Introduction